rhvrabec/evo-demos/Demos2015/cordova-live-reload/README.md

 Here are the steps to connect to Evothings Workbench and run the index.html file in this project:

-* First download Evothings Workbench, it is included with the [http://evothings.com/download/](Evothings Studio download).
+* First download Evothings Workbench, it is included with the [Evothings Studio download](http://evothings.com/download/).

 * Enter the Connect URL displayed Evothings Workbench in the address field in the app and tap the Connect button (you will find the Connect URL in the bottom panel of the Evothings Workbench project window).